anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

   }
 }
 ```

-And below is the new class, `AttendanceTracker` class.
+Above is the revised `Student` class.

 ```java
 // AttendanceTracker.java